redecentralize/alternative-internet/RESOURCES.md

 # Resources

-Further reading on the movement to redecentralise the internet (or the 'Indie Web' as it is sometimes called).
+Further reading on the movement to redecentralise the internet.
+(Also called the 'Indie Web').
 If you'd like to learn more, or get involved, read on.

 ## Online articles